Use Session-Based Testing to Structure Exploratory Testing

 James Bach is a well-known thought leader in the software testing industry and has been an advocate of exploratory testing for more than a decade.
 But do you know about his method called session-based testing (SBT)?
 James and his brother Jonathan Bach also are the co-creators of SBT.

-The introductory session-based test management lightning talk by Paul Carvalho below first got me interested in session-based testing.
+The introductory session-based test management lightning talk by Paul Carvalho at the bottom of the article first got me interested in session-based testing.

 First, there is a charter where the tester sets out his mission for the test session.
 This helps the tester keep focused within a session and not start out testing Part X of Feature A but end up checking Part Y of Feature B. However, Jonathan and James Bach say this is acceptable to do if the tester believes it’s acceptable to go off-charter.